 Huawei Technologies Co., ZTE Corp.
 (000063) and Samsung Electronics Co.
-(005930) were named in a new patent- infringement complaint filed by InterDigital Inc. (IDCC) over technology related to the latest mobile-phone standards.
+(005930) were named in a new patent- infringement complaint filed by InterDigital Inc. (IDCC:US) over technology related to the latest mobile-phone standards.

 The complaint, filed with the U.S. International Trade Commission in Washington, builds on one that InterDigital lodged against Huawei, ZTE and Nokia Oyj (NOK1V) in 2011, which is scheduled for a hearing in February.
 The case includes new patent claims against Huawei, ZTE and Nokia and adds Samsung, which had previously licensed InterDigital technology.